vrm-c/vrm-specification/specification/VRMC_constraints-1.0_draft/README.md

 Each space can be either of **local space** or **model space**.
 When space is local space, the transform will be evaluated in the local of the node.
 When space is model space, the transform will be evaluated relative from the root of the glTF scene.
-It can never be evaluated in world space.
+Any transform can never be evaluated in world space.

 ### Position Constraint